amyxiong04/Wordle-ft.-Cat-Friend/README.md

 - As a user, I want to be able to select a game-play difficulty level that controls how many characters the target word is.
 - As a user, I want to be able to input a guess which is added to my list of previous guesses.
-- As a user, I want to be able to view which letters are correct but not in the right position, which letters are correct and in the correct position, and which letters are not contained in the target word.
+- As a user, I want to be given the option to receive a hint about the target word.
-- As a user, I want to be able to view the target word if all guesses fail.
+- As a user, I want to be given the option the statistics of the game upon guessing the correct word.
-- As a user, I want to be able to view the number of tries taken to guess the correct word.
+- As a user, when the game is over, regardless if I won or not, I want to be given the option to play again.
-- As a user, when I select the quit option from the application menu, I want to be prompted to save the current state of my guesses and have the option to do so or not
+- As a user, I want to be given the option to save, or save and quit from my current game.
-- As a user, when I start the application, I want to be given the option to load my previous guess state from file and resume my game.
+- As a user, when I start the application, I want to be given the option to load my previous game state from file and resume my game.